nsx31/java-notes/OOPs.md

 Modifiers that can be used with top level class :
 - public
 - abstract
-    - if a class is absrract, object creation is not possible.
+    - if a class is an absract class, object creation of that class is not possible.
 - final
     - if a class is using `final` modifier, creating subclass of that class is not possible.